 Southampton is a city with exceptional connectivity, regionally, nationally and internationally with an international airport, Europe's largest cruise port, two ferry ports and national rail and coach links.
 Add to this the fact that Southampton is located at the convergence of two major motorways, and it is easy to see why our city is one of the easiest to reach.
 If you are arriving or leaving Southampton on a cruise, please refer to our cruise pages for more information.

-COVID-19 Notice: As a result of COVID-19, many transport providers across the country are operating reduced services.
+COVID-19 Notice: As a result of COVID-19, transport providers may be operating reduced services.
 In terms of operators serving Southampton, please see go to our dedicated page here.
-As of 15 June 2020, it is now mandatory to wear face coverings on any form of public transport.
-You can read how to make you own here.

 Southampton Central rail station is served by direct trains to and from many cities across the country including: